1. Writing a Multi Layer Feedforward Neural Network from Scratch

 : Output of this layer.self.input

 : Input to this layer.
-Is the input data for input layer, and is output of previous layer for all other.self.error
+Is the input data for the input layer, and is output of the previous layer for all others.self.error

 : Error term of this layer.self.delta_weights